AngelitoJ/HsParser/README.md

 2) A Email parsing tool

-3) A Quantum Chemistry, basis exchange file parsing tool for the HaskellFock Project (https://github.com/felipeZ/Haskell-abinitio)
+3) A Computational Chemistry, basis exchange file parsing tool for the HaskellFock Project (https://github.com/felipeZ/Haskell-abinitio)

+4) A Computational Chemistry, Molcas outputs poarser tool

-This app is based around another toy of us called BareBones (to be releases) a complete Haskell console application, with built-in geopt capabilities and other goodies.
+This app is based around another toy of us called BareBones (to be released) a complete Haskell console application, with built-in get-opt capabilities and other goodies.

 If you find these bits useful. please let us know!